Miller in the News

 The Berkeley Law team was coached by Kate Jastram, Lecturer in Residence and Faculty Co-Director of the Miller Institute for Global Challenges and the Law.
 The team's participation was made possible by support from the Miller Institute and the American Red Cross.

-(left to right) Ido Kilovaty, Shahmeer Halepota, Mirella Nieto, and Kate Jastram
+(l-r) Ido Kilovaty, Shahmeer Halepota, Mirella Nieto, and Prof. Kate Jastram

 Steven Smith (’83) Awarded 2014 Riesenfeld Memorial Award